 FILE TYPE INTERNAL NAME EXTERNAL NAME DESCRIPTION Configuration File config This is the configuration filename on the switch.
-Uploading the config file replaces the specified configuration file system, including your switch configurations and system-related data.
-Firmware ras .bin This is the generic name for the ZyNOS firmware on the switch.
+Uploading the config file replaces the specified configuration file system, including your switch configurations, system-related data (including the default password), the error log and the trace log.
+Firmware Ras .bin This is the generic name for the ZyNOS firmware on the switch.